Afterglow

 Garden#

 What you truly release blooms as a 3D abandoned-amusement-park ecosystem.
 Cool light becomes moss; warm light becomes flowers; high-energy frames become fireflies.
 Each plant is a quiet farewell.
-You can walk the garden, watch the seasons shift, and export it as a video to keep — without keeping the original photos.
+You can walk the garden, watch the seasons shift, and share a composed image of it to keep — without keeping the original photos.

 Why on-device#